spinsphotonics/utilz/README.md

-# Utilities for Differentiable Numerical Photonics
+# Utilities for differentiable computational photonics